Getting Started

 https://api.screenshotscout.com/v1/capture?access_key=YOUR_ACCESS_KEY&url=https://example.com/Replace the access_key parameter value with your access key, and the url parameter value with the URL of the page you would like to take a screenshot of.

-Sending an API request to the request URL above without specifying any additional screenshot options will request rendering a PNG screenshot using a standard desktop viewport with all sensible defaults.
+Sending an API request to the request URL above without specifying any additional screenshot options will request the rendering of a PNG screenshot using a standard desktop viewport with sensible defaults.
 If you would like to change this, please explore the available screenshot options.

 We support two response types: binary (default) and JSON.